-Jerylle Guanso is an Arizona State University senior who is majoring in biological sciences, and has been working at Education at Work during all four years of her college career.
+Jerylle Guanso is an Arizona State University graduate who earned a degree in biological sciences this spring and worked at Education at Work during all four years of her college career.

 “This is the first job I’ve had working with a lot of other co-workers,” Jerylle says.
 “At other jobs, I’ve worked with small groups, maybe four or five people, and they’re all who I’d talk to.
 Now, with EAW, I have a lot more people to interact with and people in the same branch as me.”

-Jerylle says she has learned networking skills, built her confidence and has become adaptive to an evolving work environment.
+Jerylle says she learned networking skills, built her confidence and became adaptive to an evolving work environment while at EAW.

 Jerylle earned more than $10,000 in tuition assistance and graduated debt free.

 She plans to pursue a career in the medical field and says that the tuition assistance she received from EAW is a huge financial relief and will allow her to achieve her career goals.
 Jerylle's dream job is to become a physician’s assistant.
 She enrolled in a physician’s assistance program - a career that she was inspired to pursue after watching her mother gain her degree to become a nurse practitioner.